Caio99BR-Deprecated/ablobs/README.md

 ![Project Status: Active][Project Status Image]

-AndroidBlobScript - ablobs - Slim script to tracer blobs for ROMs
+AndroidBlobScript - ablobs
 =================================================================

 **ablobs** stands for "*Android Blob Script*"

-**Purpose**: It provides us a way to search what blobs is missing, using objdump, grep, sort, uniq and sed
+**Purpose**: It provides us a slim script to tracer blobs for Android ROMs to search what blobs is missing, using objdump, grep, sort, uniq and sed

 ---